-Leadership alumni connect
+alumni connect engage learn

-Nearly 80% of them continue to live and/or work in Evanston — and continue to make an impact.
+Nearly 80% of the alumni live and/or work in Evanston — and continue to make an impact.

 Leadership Evanston continues to engage alumni in three important ways — networking, leadership development, and on-going conversations about Evanston.

 Focus on the Arts is the theme for the upcoming Alumni event on Monday, March 9.
 The gathering will start with a "hard hat" tour of the new Evanston Art Center space on Central Street from 5:30pm to 6:30pm.
 Afterwards, the group will gather at Ten Mile House for a short program as well as conversation, and food and drink.

 The cohort of honorees are: Leslie Brown of Piven Theater Workshop; Norah Diedrich of the Evanston Art Center; Michael Miro of Mudlark Theatre; Penelope Sachs of the Evanston Symphony Orchestra; and Judy Kemp of EVANStarts and an all-around theatrical maven!

 Buy your tickets to join us for this fun evening.